-It’s one of the most famous paintings of Surat as it positioned him as the leader of the Neo-Impressionists.
+It’s one of the most famous paintings of Seurat as it positioned him as the leader of the Neo-Impressionists.

 4. $700 Million – The Joy of Life – Henri Matisse

-The painting is owned by the Barnes Foundation, an art collection and educational institute located in Philadelphia.
+The painting by Matisse is owned by the Barnes Foundation, an art collection and educational institute located in Philadelphia.

 3. $830 Million – Mona Lisa – Leonardo Da Vinci